Summer of playGet involved

 Older or vulnerable people who are shielding in particular must be considered carefully, because of the increased anxieties around social activity at this time.
 Luckily because it is an organised session at a specific time, they can avoid it if that’s the most comfortable option for them.

 As always with a play street, only publicise the play street on your own street, no further, to keep the numbers down.
 Ask everyone to ensure they have the NHS Track and Trace app activated on their phones, or take a note of attendance.

 This needs particular consideration in relation to Covid guidelines.
-Can volunteers be briefed online, or at a distance in the street?
+Volunteers could be briefed online, or at a distance in the street.
 How can they deal with cars whilst keeping a safe distance from each other and from drivers?
 All this needs to be discussed and agreed in advance – masks may be a really good idea when stewards are needing to interact with others.

 No shared equipment, everyone uses their own toilet, toys, mugs of tea etc. Have hand sanitiser available on the street so people can easily wash hands after touching cones and signs.

 We also have two great stories from residents who have run a play street safely at this time, Lucy in Peckham and Fern in Streatham, take a look to see how they did.
 You can also join our Facebook Group for advice and support from other parents and residents.